Caching Strategies for Framer Websites (2026)

 Framer’s built-in caching already does a great job, but by taking a few extra steps, you can significantly boost speed and user experience.

-• Understand what’s already cached: Framer’s global CDN automatically optimises static content.
+• Understand what’s already cached-Framer’s global CDN automatically optimizes static content.

-• Optimise images and assets: Reducing file sizes improves site speed and SEO rankings.
+• Optimize images and assets-Reducing file sizes improves site speed and SEO rankings.

 Need expert help fine-tuning your Framer site?
-Book a free performance consultation today or download our Framer migration checklist for further guidance.
+Book a free performance consultation today.

 Written By